Plumbing and Drainage

 Recognition of prior learning

 If you do not hold a formal technical qualification, you may be able to obtain it through recognition of prior learning (RPL) by a Registered Training Organisation (RTO).
-The following RTOs may be able to provide RPL services for this licence class.
+Visit https://training.gov.au/ to find RTO's who may be able to provide RPL services for this licence class.